Scalable load balancing in networked systems: A survey of recent advances: Load balancing in graph topologies

 analogous to~\eqref{eq:diffscale}. \\

-{\bf Asymptotic optimality.} As stated before, a clique is an optimal load balancing topology, as the occupancy process is better balanced and smaller (in a majorization sense) than in any other graph topology.
-In general the optimality is strict, but it turns out that near-optimality can be achieved asymptotically in a broad class of other graph topologies.
+{\bf Asymptotic optimality.} In general, the optimality of the clique topology is strict, but it turns out that near-optimality can be achieved asymptotically in a broad class of other graph topologies.
 Therefore, we now introduce two notions of \emph{asymptotic optimality}, which will be useful to characterize the performance in large-scale systems.